Jump to:

 Disease progression including natural history, disease phases or stages, disease trajectory (clinical features and presentation over time)

 Traditionally, it was thought that patients with LE would improve over time without intervention.
-While it is true that 80-90% of patients with LE report improvement at one year with conservative treatment, not all patients will improve without intervention.17 Fortunately, less than 11% of patients ever require surgical intervention.18 Poor prognostic factors for conservative treatment include manual labor, dominant arm, high pain perception, poor coping mechanisms, and the presence of an associated lateral elbow ligament injury.15,16,19,20
+While it is true that 80-90% of patients with LE report improvement at one year with conservative treatment, not all patients will improve without intervention.17 Fortunately, less than 11% of patients ever require surgical intervention.18 Poor prognostic factors for conservative treatment include manual labor, dominant arm involvement, high pain perception, poor coping mechanisms, and the presence of an associated lateral elbow ligament injury.15,16,19,20

 Specific secondary or associated conditions and complications